Your story is important. Your story is yours.

 How to make a complaint

-- If a journalist is overly demanding or puts a foot in the door without your permission or is verbally aggressive or abusive in any way, tell them you know there is a media code of ethics and a media complaints body and that there are ways to raise poor media behaviour through Media Watch, as well as privacy laws.
+· If a journalist is overly demanding or abusive in any way, tell them you know there is a media code of ethics and a media complaints body and that there are ways to make complaints about poor media behaviour.
 Say, I don’t think this is ethical journalism and I’m going to make a complaint.

 Complain to who?